 A slave of Leroy Dobyns.

 Major William B. Darlington of the 18th Pennsylvania Cavalry.
 He is believed to have been shot by Confederate sharpshooter John Cooper, who was sitting in a cherry tree on Keller's Hill.
-Darlington's leg was amputated and he was later freed by Sheridan's troopers as he was being taken to prison in Richmond.
+Darlington's leg was amputated and he was later freed by Sheridan's troopers while still recuperating at the home of William Shelton Buchanan.

 The Buchanans lived across Catharpin Road from Oakley.

 Richard Todd and his brother Oscar served in the 9th Virginia Cavalry.
 Their family owned Todd's Tavern.

 George Washington Estes Row, my great grandfather.
 More about his Civil War exploits can be read here.
 About the time Maria wrote her letter George also captured a memorandum book from a trooper of the 5th New York Cavalry.